 Be sure to indicate which home game and shift you are volunteering for.
 Shift one is about two hours before kickoff; shift two is from kickoff to the end of the game.

-- Work in the store assisting customers, stocking shelves, and otherwise helping with the retail operation during store hours;
+- Work in the "store" assisting customers, stocking shelves, and otherwise helping with the retail operation during the event;

 General volunteers are needed throughout the year to assist with annual projects such as Fall Welcome Week, Earth Week, and When You Move Out.
 Fill out the volunteer form to be put on our e-mail list to be contacted for volunteer opportunities throughout the year!

 Check out all the ways you could get